fastforwardlabs/video-classification/README.md

 In addition to the storage requirements, processing these data through a pre-trained CNN model also requires considerable RAM.
 We recommend a minimum of 16 GiB which is enough to process a batch of 8 videos.
 Large batch sizes will require additional resources.

-In CML, at least 2 vCPU / 16 GiB Memory.
+In CML, we recommend at least 2 vCPU / 16 GiB Memory.

 ### GPUs

-This notebook currently supports CPU-only.
+There is no GPU requirements.
+In fact, only CPU execution is currently supported.
 In the future, we look forward to upgrading this demo to utilize GPUs.

 -----------